 Two foodie hot-spots in Yokohama draw both a local and foreign crowd: The Yokohama Cup Noodles Museum, and the Shin-Yokohama Ramen museum.
-If you are spending a day or more in the Yokohama area, it’s worth going to both of these attractions.
+If you are spending a day or more in the Yokohama area, it’s worth visiting both of these awesome ramen attractions.
 Although the food they highlight is the same (ramen), everything else is different including the museum exhibits, food court, and gift shops.

 If you are making a day-trip to Yokohama, should you go to the Yokohama Cup Noodles Museum, or the Shin-Yokohama Ramen Museum?
 The answer depends on what you want to get out of a ramen museum.